Sunhaloo/Obsidian-Publishing/Learning/Programs/Microsoft Access/Microsoft Access ( 2007 ).md

 1. Open `tblOrder` in `Design View`
 2. Select the `Payement Method` Field and Below where we can change options like `Field Size`, etc
 	- There is a tab called `Lookup`, press it.
-3. Now change the Field Properties to match those options below $\donwarrow$
+3. Now change the Field Properties to match those options below $\downarrow$

 	| Property | Value |
 	| -------- | ----- |